John-Lin/ovsdb/README.md

 ====
 A libovsdb wrapper for operating [Open vSwitch](http://openvswitch.org/) via Go.

-This library is a fork of the ovsdbDriver functionality in [contiv/ofnet](https://github.com/contiv/ofnet).
+This library is a fork of the ovsdbDriver functionality in [contiv/ofnet](https://github.com/contiv/ofnet) and makes modifications for supporting Unix domain socket to conntct OVSDB.

 ## Install